 The Benefits of Going Paperless

-According to one report, bank productivity improves by 39% when going from paper workflows to electronic forms.
+Bank productivity improves when going from paper workflows to electronic forms.
 This is especially important for banks challenged by a lack of trained personnel or reduced staffing.
 And this paperless documentation doesn’t just streamline customer input and business operations—it enables banks to achieve green initiatives.

 Many customers—especially the millennial generation—prefer to do most, if not all, of their financial transactions via smartphone.
 The Centerm solution enables banks to provide the same level of services for mobile customers.
 Now account holders can conduct transactions, fill out forms online, and digitally sign documents from anywhere in the world.